microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 ```
 Finally, add the Module to the list of Modules that will be
 instantiated.
 This API allows the Client Driver to save a copy of the
-Module handle for later use.
+DMFMODULE for later use.
 If the Client Driver has no Device Context
-or does not need to save the Module handle, then the last argument can
+or does not need to save the DMFMODULE, then the last argument can
 be NULL.
 ```
 DMF_DmfModuleAdd(DmfModuleInit,